 \subsubsection{Multiphysics coupling}

-The complexity of multiphysics, multiscale and multidomain problem can be eased by the help of three hierarchies of classes.
-They all serve the purpose of transferring solution fields and data from one core model to the other, or across internal interfaces.
+The complexity of multiphysics, multiscale, and multidomain problem can be relieved with the help of three hierarchies of classes that all serve the purpose of transferring solution fields and data either from one core model to another or across internal interfaces.

-In order to keep the code as general as possible, we assume that different core models can be solved using arbitrarily independent discretization schemes, such as different finite element degrees or mesh resolutions.
-This allows to better capture all the physical phenomena involved, whose dynamics can be characterized by extremely different spatial and temporal scales.
+In order to keep the code as general as possible, we assume that different core models can be solved using arbitrarily independent discretization schemes, such as different FE degrees or mesh resolutions.
+This improves the capturing of all physical phenomena involved, even though their dynamics can be characterized by vastly different spatial and temporal scales.

-We remark that problems involving more than one physical model (possibly on multiple domains sharing a common interface, such as in the case of Fluid-Structure Interaction) can be generally solved using either monolithic or partitioned algorithms \cite{Bucelli2021}, as schematized in Fig.~\ref{fig:multidomain}.
-In the former case, a global system involving all the unknowns from all problems is assembled and solved (at each time step); in the latter, each sub-problem is solved independently and coupling conditions are imposed, \textit{e.g.} using explicit schemes or sub-iterating with a fixed-point scheme until convergence of coupling conditions is reached.
-Both choices are possible within \lifex{} and illustrated on a number of examples and tests.
+We note that problems involving more than one physical model (possibly on multiple domains sharing a common interface, such as in the case of fluid-structure interaction) can be generally solved using either monolithic or partitioned algorithms \cite{Bucelli2021}, as schematized in Fig.~\ref{fig:multidomain}.
+In the former case, a global system involving all unknowns from all problems is assembled and solved at each time step; in the latter, each sub-problem is solved independently, and coupling conditions are imposed, for example by using explicit schemes or sub-iterating with a fixed-point scheme until a convergence of coupling conditions is reached.
+Both choices are possible in \lifex{} and illustrated by a number of examples and tests.